TheDreamLabUK/logseqSpringThing/docs/client/architecture.md

 - File and settings management

 ### Rendering Engine
-The rendering engine is built on Three.js and provides high-performance visualization of graph data:
+The rendering engine is built on Three.js and provides high-performance visualisation of graph data:
 - Node and edge rendering with instancing for performance
 - Text rendering with SDF fonts
-- Metadata visualization
+- Metadata visualisation
 - Camera controls and scene management

 ### WebSocket Client